 I wanted to see if there was any story we could capture and share out to our partners of the event.
 Unfortunately there was one main hurdle, ESPN.
 They have a strict (and very rightfully so) policy that only their team can film the actual event.

 How can I capture a story of a championship without actually showing the champion?

-As I was helping on the operations side the night before the semi-finals, I noticed that a young girl and her coach were getting ready to do a warmup after all the teams have left for the night.
-I quickly noticed that this girl was going to steal the show.
+As I was helping on the operations team the night before the semi-finals, I noticed a young girl and her coach warming up after all other teams have left for the night.
+I quickly told myself that this girl was going to steal the show.
 Her name?
 Chelsea Werner.
-Chelsea is a 2X world champion gymnast, a Target model, and has downs syndrome.
-But that last characteristic doesn’t define her, her spirit, energy and pure talent do.
-Chelsea was set to perform her incredible floor routine the very next night right after the last rotation in front of thousands of spectators and my mind quickly went into action.
-With in minutes, I learned her story, requested clearance to shoot her routine and talked to her mother and coach about my intention to share her performance, her story.
+Chelsea is a two-time world champion gymnast, a Target fashion model, and has downs syndrome.
+But that last characteristic has never defined her, her energy and pure talent.
+Chelsea was set to perform her floor routine the following night in front of thousands of spectators and my mind quickly jumped into action.

-Keep your head up and ears on.
-Don’t just give up on shooting when you’re not allowed to.
-Follow the rules, but understand the boundaries of the rules to be able to seek out what hidden, uncovered story is waiting to be told.
-We’re living in a time where more people are recording than ever, but also in one where more restrictions are in place to put up a fence around revenue generating content.
-The great thing about storytelling is that it isn’t a finite resource.
-It’s not like oil, where one day we’re going to run out.
-Stories are everywhere and the camera isn’t your most valuable tool, perspective is.
+-Keep your head up and ears on at all times during an event. -Don’t just give up on shooting when you’re not allowed to. -Follow the rules, but seek out whats hidden, uncovered story is waiting to be told. -The great thing about storytelling is that it isn’t a finite resource.
+Find a new one not being sought after. -The camera isn’t your most valuable tool, perspective is.